-Ribbon Stage is a cooking term used to measure how well egg yolk and sugar are beaten together.
-Occasionally, a more other-worldly food writer will refer to it as a “sabayon consistency.”
+Ribbon stage is a cooking term used to measure how well egg yolk and sugar are beaten together.

 The purpose of reaching this stage in beating is both to ensure that enough air has been incorporated into the mixture, and to ensure that the sugar is thoroughly dissolved in the egg yolk so that the egg mixture, when heated, won’t become granular.